Presenting Your Research

 Presenting the results of your undergraduate research project is an important requirement and a chance for you to share your results with those unfamiliar with your work.
 Below are some of the options for presenting your research and fulfilling this requirement.
 Other options are available such as publishing an article in a journal, presenting to a class or presenting at a conference in your particular discipline.
 You and your mentor should make the decision about the most appropriate venue for your presentation.

 Note: Presenting to your lab group or research group will NOT fulfill the presentation requirement since these are people already familiar with your work.
+Keep in mind that when you are presenting your results, if the project is part of your mentor's research, you need to make certain that your mentor approves the release of the information you are presenting.

 Undergraduate Research Symposium